ABOUT | TOPICS |

 An even easier method is to merely lay the seed potatoes on top of soil in a row, a foot apart, then heap 6 to 8 inches of straw or hay mulch on top of them.
 Each time the shoots of the potato plants emerge, top-dress with more mulch; water regularly.
 Back-saving gardeners who use this method rave about the simplicity, and also about the clean potatoes they harvest, which were never underground.
 Potatoes are so eager to grow (as anyone who has kept a bag of them too long in the kitchen will confirm) that they can even be grown in a compost heap or a bin (as long as it has slits or holes for water and air).

-Order from a specialist like Ronniger’s, who have an unmatched collection and lots more tips to help you succeed.
+Order from a specialist like Ronniger’s or Fedco Moose Tubers, who have extensive collections and lots more tips to help you succeed.
 Whichever method you choose, do not give them lots of nitrogen (you’ll get leaves, not tubers) or any lime, and be generous with the watering and sunshine.
-Never plant potatoes in the same place within three years of the last potato crop; they must be rotated.
+Best not to plant potatoes in the same place within three years of the last potato crop or another Solanum relative; they must be rotated.

 1. Alicia P. says: